rahmannlab/rahmannlab.github.io/people/freire.md

 where: uds
 ---

-I am a guest researcher from Coruna University, Spain, in Algorithmic Bioinformatics.
+I am a guest researcher from University of A Coruña, Spain.